blurooo/bobolink/README.md

 6. Cutting

     ```
-    put(tasks, prior)
+    Bobolink.ptototype.put(tasks, prior)
     ```
     put allows the prior to be specified as true to put into the queue header.

 7. More

-    + bl.options：get the configuration of the current queue.
+    + q.options：get the configuration of the current queue.
-    + bl.queueTaskSize：get the number of tasks in the current queue.
+    + q.queueTaskSize：get the number of tasks in the current queue.
-    + bl.runningTaskCount：get the number of tasks currently being processed.
+    + q.runningTaskCount：get the number of tasks currently being processed.

+#### LICENSE

+MIT